How to migrate your website

 Identifying these before launch reduces the risk of your website dropping out of the search rankings when you migrate it.
 Specifically, your 301 redirect strategy should be robust enough to mitigate this.

-Quality assurance covers spelling, grammar, broken links, readability, and technical faults.
+Content optimization covers spelling, grammar, broken links, readability, and technical faults.
 All these potential issues result in poor user experience, can contribute to poor SEO performance.
 Running your site through Silktide is a good way to find the problems, so you can fix them long before your new site goes live.

 You may have hundreds or thousands of new pages of content, probably written by multiple teams and team members, so it’s likely that some spelling and grammar errors creep in.